FBI seeks motive for fiery van crash at California air base

 Air Force gate personnel initially thought they were dealing with a vehicle accident when Kazi crashed and they realized he was on fire.
 No shots were fired as he entered the base, and it was only after the fire was out and they broke through the locked minivan doors to aid Kazi that they realized it was loaded with five propane tanks, three gallon-size gasoline cans and several cigarette lighters, Ragan said.
 Also found was a gym bag with personal effects and three cellphones.

 Kazi's body was so badly burned that he had to be identified by fingerprints.
 Ragan said he is a native of India who has lived in the United States since 1993 and was a permanent legal resident.
-He never served in the military and has no known ties to the air base, he said.
+Kazi never served in the military and has no known ties to the air base, he said.

 "We know what happened," Ragan said.
 "Now the question is why.
 Why was he there?
 What led him there?
 And we don't know the answers to that, quite frankly.
 So the investigation that we're doing right now is trying to piece together his life, trying to piece together what led up to this event, and attempt to determine why he was there and why he had those items in his vehicle ...
 They will continue at it until we get the answers."